futex - A primitive for creating userspace synchronization tools.

 At any point in time, a futex may be either unowned, or owned by a single thread.
 When a thread owns one or more futexes, its effective priority becomes the maximum of its base priority, and the priorities of all of the current waiters of all of the futexes currently owned by it.
 As soon a thread no longer owns a futex, the pressure of the priorities of the futex's waiters disappears from the relationship above.
 Once the thread no longer owns any futexes, its priority will relax back to its base priority.

-Signaling of the owner of a futex is the responsibility of the userspace code, as is applying the ownership concept properly when constructing a specific type of synchronization object which needs priority inheritance behavior.
+Signaling of the owner of a futex is the responsibility of the userspace code, as is applying the ownership concept properly when constructing a specific type of synchronization object that needs priority inheritance behavior.

 Zircon futexes have at most a single owner.
 Multiple ownership of futexes for the purpose of priority inheritance is not supported.
 The owner of a futex may never simultaneously be a waiter for the same futex.